-The careers education and guidance programme at Outwood Academy City seeks to positively support you to acquire the educational, social and employability skills necessary for lifelong success in a diverse and changing world of work.
+Outwood Academy City seeks to positively support all students to acquire the educational, social and employability skills necessary for lifelong success in a diverse and changing world of work.

-Together with staff from Careers Inc we will support your career development in a number of ways, including:
+Together with staff from Progress Careers, one of the providers we work with, we will support your career development in a number of ways including:

 Through our Careers Programme young people will secure:

 We are committed to the vision laid out in the DfE January 2018 document "Careers Guidance and Access for Education and Training Providers" in that:

 The following information can be found on this page:

 Each term all year groups have a minimum of one CEIAG assembly.
 Term 1 is an introduction to Progress Careers, our impartial, external careers advisors, and what they offer.
 Term 2 is an aspirational assembly led by our careers coordinator and in Term 3 there is a further education/higher education focus.
 There are several other assemblies that run throughout the year led by various external providers for various year groups with a focus on aspirations, further and higher education, careers and professions.